pritam-kr/Earth/README.md

  # Earth - Air Quality and Weather Visualization Web App

- Earth is a dynamic web application that empowers users to access real-time Air Quality Index (AQI) and weather information for any location around the world.
-With an intuitive map-based interface, users can effortlessly explore AQI levels and current weather conditions.
+ Earth is a dynamic web application that empowers users to access real-time Air Quality Index (AQI) and weather information for any location worldwide.
+Users can effortlessly explore AQI levels and current weather conditions with an intuitive map-based interface.

  ## Key features
   - AQI Visualization using Graph, and Piechart.
-  - Real time weather info of all cities of a states on map it self.
+  - Real-time weather info of all cities of states on the map itself.

   ## Tech Stack
   - JavaScript